Jimmy Kimmel Live!: International broadcasts

 Jimmy Kimmel Live! airs worldwide on multiple outlets.
 In Australia, The Comedy Channel began airing the program in September 2009; however, it was replaced in March 2010 by the return of The Tonight Show with Jay Leno.
 The Comedy Channel resumed airing the program from September 22, 2015.

 In Canada, the show previously aired on BiteTV and CHCH.
 The show aired on Citytv from 2012 until September 20, 2014.
 Even after its move to 11:35, Citytv continued to tape delay the show to midnight to maintain its hour-long late night newscasts.
 Jimmy Kimmel Live! began airing on CTV Comedy Channel (formerly The Comedy Network) beginning on September 22, 2014, initially airing in simulcast with ABC.
 However, in January 2015, the program was yet again tape-delayed to midnight in favor of The Nightly Show with Larry Wilmore.
 Jimmy Kimmel Live! aired on The Comedy Network until the end of August 2017.
 The following month, the show was added to CMT Canada's schedule, initially airing in simulcast with ABC.
 The show aired on CMT Canada until August 2018 and has not aired on a Canadian channel since.
 However, the show is still available to Canadians through imported ABC stations included in standard pay-TV packages.
 In 2022, the show returns tape delayed to Citytv.

 In India, Jimmy Kimmel Live! premiered with its 14th season and has aired on weeknights since at 9:00 pm (IST) STAR World India.
 The show airs 12 hours after the American broadcast since September 23, 2015.

 YouTube viewers for late-night shows

-As of 24 May 2025, the Jimmy Kimmel Live!
-YouTube channel shows a cumulative of 13,676,433,211 views, and The Late Show with Stephen Colbert channel shows a cumulative of 10,472,151,866 views.
-As of February 2025, the Jimmy Kimmel Live YouTube channel reached over 20 million subscribers.
+As of 30 January 2026, the Jimmy Kimmel Live!
+YouTube channel shows a cumulative of 15,136,237,221 views, and The Late Show with Stephen Colbert channel shows a cumulative of 11,064,742,310 views.
+As of June 2026, the Jimmy Kimmel Live YouTube channel reached 22 million subscribers.